illescasDaniel/Questions/README.md

 - Multilanguage support
 - Repeat quizzes by shaking the device
 - Read Questions from a QR Code saving them for later use
+- Read Questions form a URL
+- Questions can have multiple correct anwers
+- Each set of questions can have different number of answers
+- Each question can have an image that will appear below the question text (this will load asynchronously and will be cached)
 - Add sets of questions / new topics just by dragging a formatted json file to Xcode
 - Dark theme
 - Switch between themes by: